-This document provides detailed guidelines to Area Chairs (AC) for MICCAI 2020.
+This document provides detailed guidelines to Area Chairs (AC) for MICCAI 2021.
 Please read the instructions carefully if this is your first time as AC for MICCAI, and just as carefully if you have been on the program committee before, as there are some changes in the review process compared to previous MICCAIs.
 Specifically, we adopted the AC model, in which each AC has specific expertise and more responsibilities for the papers assigned to him/her.
-Being an AC is a demanding task that involves managing the review process for a set of papers, selecting papers for orals and awards, and interacting with the Organizing Committee (OC) and other ACs.
+Being an AC is a demanding task that involves managing the review process for a set of papers, selecting papers for orals and awards, assessing reviewer quality, and interacting with the Program Chairs (PCs) and other ACs.
+You have a strong influence on the final decision, please take it seriously and be fair.

-Having successfully moved to a double-blinded peer-review process at MICCAI 2017, there will be no face-to-face Program Committee meeting for MICCAI 2020.
-Instead there will be a teleconference before the review process begins on March 12th to explain the process and to answer any questions related to the review process, and a second teleconference near the end of the process, where the MICCAI 2020 OC will communicate the overall results and statistics of the review process and any arising issues to the ACs, while at the same time collecting feedback from the ACs.
+Having successfully moved to a double-blinded peer-review process at MICCAI 2017, there will be no face-to-face Program Committee meeting for MICCAI 2021.
+Instead there will be a teleconference before the review process begins on March 8 and March 9 to explain the process and to answer any questions related to the review process, and a second teleconference near the end of the process, where the MICCAI 2021 PCs will communicate the overall results and statistics of the review process and any arising issues to the ACs, while at the same time collecting feedback from the ACs.

 The role of AC therefore continues to entail a significant commitment.